teocns/gchromium/fingerprinting/docs/injection.md

+# Objective
-To patch anything that runs a JavaScript context (worker, frame, page, etc.), the best place to do so would be the bindings/ directory, as this is where files that use V8 APIs heavily reside.
+To introduce complementary features post creation of v8::Context within all sorts of target scopes that run a JavaScript context (worker, frame, page, etc.),

 When you need to fetch V8 patches via a Mojo receiver that communicates with the browser process, Blink can use Mojo directly to talk to the browser process【37†source】.
 The specific binding location isn't explicitly mentioned in the provided documentation, but in general, blinks are linked to Mojo communication systems for such interactions.